 There are so many buggies to choose from, but which one is right for you?
 Here are the main styles you'll see on shelves and online...

-Our buyer's guide to 3-wheeler buggies will take you step by step through buying the right one.
+If you're unsure whether to buy a twin or tandem, here are the pros and cons of each, and our buyer's guide to double buggies will take you step by step through buying the right one.

 © Immediate Media Company Ltd 2012.
 This website is owned and published by Immediate Media Company Limited. www.immediatemedia.co.uk